 - Calendar: They can see the Calendar and create scheduled content.

 - Content Overview: They can see the Content Overview screen.

 - Notifications: There are some differences between the three user levels:

 - Contributors can create new Notification workflows and submit them for approval.

 - Authors can create new Notification workflows and publish them without approval.

 - Editors can create new Notification workflows and publish them, and trash them.

-You can change the permissions on PublishPress (such as who can move content to each status) using the Permissions add-on.
+You can change the permissions on PublishPress using the PublishPress Capabilities plugin.

-If you want to control who can see the screen, you can use a plugin such as Members.
-There are four key permissions you can change, and you can see those in the image below, which is taken from the Members plugin:
+There are five key permissions you can change, and you can see those in the image below, which is taken from the Members plugin: